jgclark/NotePlan-review/README.md

 - the first line of a NP project file is just a markdown-formatted title
 - the second line contains metadata items:
   - any #hashtags, particularly #active, #archive, #goal and/or #project
-  - any @start(), @due(), @complete(), @reviewed() dates, of form YYYY-MM-DD,
+  - any @start(), @due(), @completed(), @reviewed() dates, of form YYYY-MM-DD,
   - a @review() field, using terms like '2m', '1w'

+## Running the Reviewer
-This reads notes in sub-folders too (excluding those beginning with an '@' symbol, including the built-in '@Archive' and '@Trash' sub-folders).
+To run the review script at the command line type `ruby npReview.rb [filter]`.
+This reads notes in NotePlan's folders too (excluding those beginning with an '@' symbol, including the built-in '@Archive' and '@Trash' folders).
 This was introduced in NotePlan v2.4 and made much more visible in v3.0.

-## Running the Reviewer
-To run the review script at the command line type `ruby npReview.rb`
+If you supply an argument, it is treated as a **filter**.
+If this filter matches one or more NotePlan folder name, then only notes in that folder are used.
+Otherwise this argument will be used to find matching filenames (NB: not note names which can sometimes be different) in all folders (apart from the Archive and Trash).

 ### Possible actions
 It shows a summary of the **projects ready for review**, grouped by active and then not active (archived or on-hold) projects.
 It then waits for user typed input to select one of the following options: